-You will be asked to remove all clothing and jewelry from the area of your body being examined prior to the exam as these objects interfere with the quality of the images.
+You may be asked to remove clothing and jewelry depending on the area of your body being examined - these objects may interfere with the quality of the images.

-Our technologist will prepare and guide you by explaining the procedure, and positioning you to ensure the highest quality images are obtained from your exam.
+A technologist will explain the procedure and position you to ensure the highest quality images are obtained from your exam.

 Results are available within 24 - 48 hours.

 We recommend that you call and schedule a follow-up appointment with your healthcare provider to discuss the results.

 Translation services on this website are provided via Google™ Translate, a free automated translation service that can translate text into different languages.
 This tool is for your convenience only, and should not be considered exact and may in some cases include incorrect language.
 No warranty of any kind is made as to the accuracy, correctness, or reliability of any information translated by Google™ Translate.
 Please know that when a translation is requested, you will be leaving the the North Carolina Diagnostic Imaging website and any person or entity who relies on these translation services does so at his or her own risk.
 If you have any questions about Google™ Translate, please click the following link: Google™ Translate FAQs.